jmausolf/iss_boards/README.md

-# Code - Party in the Boardroom: The Role of Affective Polarization in Corporate Board Appointments
+# Reproducible Code - Party in the Boardroom: The Role of Affective Polarization in Corporate Board Appointments